abirsh/abirsh.github.io/index.md

 In this project, we did a systematic literature review and qualitative coding of scholarly articles regarding smart technologies (wearables, smartphones, VR devices etc.) designed to support autistic children.
 We devised a set of design implications to guide the development of autism support smart technologies.
 <br/>
-**DEVELOPMENT OF TESTING METHODS FOR ROAD DEPARTURE WARNING SYSTEMS**
+**DEVELOPMENT OF TESTING METHODS FOR VEHICLE ROAD DEPARTURE MITIGATION SYSTEMS**
 *Advisor: [Stanley Chien](https://et.iupui.edu/people/schien){:target="_blank"}*

-In this project sponsored by  [Toyota Collaborative Safety Research Center](https://www.toyota.com/csrc/){:target="_blank"}, I worked on the development of standard testing methods and scenarios to evaluate the performance of Road Departure Mitigation systems of autonomous vehicles.
+In this project sponsored by [Toyota Collaborative Safety Research Center](https://www.toyota.com/csrc/){:target="_blank"}, I worked on the development of standard testing equipment and methods to evaluate the performance of Road Departure Mitigation systems of self-driving vehicles.
 Press release: [[IUPUI](https://news.iu.edu/stories/2017/06/iupui/releases/20-tasi-toyota-autonomous-vehicles.html){:target="_blank"}]

 ---